Lumiform

 • Accident history

 Familiarize yourself with all the machinery and equipment used in the facility.
-Be aware of any of them using fluids that have PBCs.
+Be aware of any machinery using fluids that have PBCs.

-Review all records and files that are related to your environmental management program documents regularly.
+Review all records and files related to your environmental management program documents regularly.
 Find out if any of them are still valid or near expiration.
 Some of these documents might include:

 • Permits and documentations